brendanartley/Regressio/README.md

 We welcome all to contribute their expertise to the Regressio library.
 If you are new to open source contributions, [this guide](https://opensource.guide/how-to-contribute/) gives some great tips on how to get started.

-If you have a complex feature in mind or find a large bug in the code, please create a detailed issue and we will get to work on it!
+If you have a complex feature in mind or find a large bug in the code, please create a detailed issue and we will get to work on it.

 ## References